|

 I supply an ice chest with ice to keep stuff cold.
 Wear light colored,

 comfortable clothes.
-Bring a hat, sunglasses, and sunscreen.
+Bring a hat, sunglasses, sunscreen and chapstick.
 Please don't wear black sole shoes as they will leave marks all over the non-skid decks.
-Bare feet are not an option but flip flops are OK.
+Bare feet are not an option but flip flops (slippers) of any color are OK.

 Directions: